Byzantine-Robust Federated Learning with Learnable Aggregation Weights

 We further demonstrate this relationship through empirical results in Section~\ref{sec:numstudy}.

 \textbf{Contributions.}\quad In this paper, we propose a novel method for secure and robust FL that integrates adaptive weighting into the aggregation process.
 Unlike conventional methods, our approach treats aggregation weight selection as a part of the learning procedure, akin to global model parameters. \begin{itemize} \item First, we formulate the proposed optimization problem of jointly learning the global model parameters and the aggregation weights.
 Subsequently, we propose an algorithm to solve this problem using an alternating minimization approach that involves two key steps: first, minimizing the objective with respect to aggregation weights, and second, minimizing it with respect to the model parameters. \item We provide theoretical analyses demonstrating both the Byzantine resilience and convergence properties of our method.
 Theorem \ref{thm:byzres} shows that the proposed objective is robust to malicious agents.
 In Theorem~\ref{thm:cappedcon}, we establish convergence guarantees for learning the aggregation weights step.
-In Theorem~\ref{thm:unified_convergence}, we further prove that, under adversarial settings, the sequences generated by our algorithm, including both the aggregation weights and global model parameters, converge to a neighborhood of the optimum of the cost function. \item We evaluate the performance of our method against state-of-the-art Byzantine-robust FL approaches, considering five types of attacks and two different datasets under varying levels of heterogeneity. \end{itemize} \textbf{Structure of the paper.}\quad The remainder of this paper is organized as follows: Section \ref{sec:notmod} introduces the notation and model framework used throughout.
-Section \ref{sec:probfor} presents our novel approach for Byzantine-robust FL, along with the corresponding solution algorithm.
-Section \ref{sec:proalgcon} analyzes the Byzantine resilience of the proposed method and provides convergence results.
-Finally, Section \ref{sec:numstudy} evaluates our method through comprehensive numerical experiments comparing it against state-of-the-art Byzantine-robust FL algorithms.
+In Theorem~\ref{thm:unified_convergence}, we further prove that, under adversarial settings, the sequences generated by our algorithm, including both the aggregation weights and global model parameters, converge to a neighborhood of the optimum of the cost function. \item We evaluate the performance of our method against state-of-the-art Byzantine-robust FL approaches, considering five types of attacks and two different datasets under varying levels of heterogeneity. \end{itemize}